AntonyChiossi/url-shortener/README.md

   - Creation
   - Update (set/update expire time only)
   - Deletion **not** allowed
+- URL visits statistics must be collected and visible only to the owner
+- When a URL has an expiration date, it should stop redirecting to the target URL at the time of expiration.
+The owner of the URL should also be notified of the expiration and receive statistics about the URL's traffic.
 - High availability
 - Scalability
 - Good Fault tolerance